 Vallnord is the country’s main bike park (there’s also Soldeu a short drive away), and its numerous downhill and freeride tracks, enduro options, pumptrack, 4X track and kids’ ride area make it a fantastic destination for all gravity-centric riders.
 Cheap accommodation and food, favourable weather, and a long season round-off the package.

 6. Sölden, Austria

-Ever since the Coastal Crew, a group of pro riders from British Columbia, opened the Coast Gravity Park, it's been a site of pilgrimage for any serious gravity rider visiting western Canada.
-The park's featured in countless videos and photoshoots for its perfectly smooth berms and textbook jumps, but there’s more to it than that.
+Ever since the Coastal Crew, a group of pro riders from British Colombia, opened the Coast Gravity Park, it has been a site of pilgrimage for any serious gravity rider visiting western Canada.
+The park is featured in countless videos and photoshoots for its perfectly smooth berms and textbook jumps, but there’s more to it than that.

 12 official trails of varying difficulty and intent offer a little something for most riders.
 It features in this list of top resorts worldwide not for its number of trails or its infrastructure, but because it shows what a year-round rider-created bike park can look like, removing gravity riding from a reliance on chairlifts (trucks take riders back up the hill) and pushing the limits of track construction while at it.

 9. EVO Bike Park, France